Serpent Mound costs $8/vehicle to visit.

 - Phone: 1-800-752-2757 for visitors’ information, including directions, park and museum hours, and admission fee

-The Great Serpent Mound in Southern Ohio: Filled with mystery and surrounded by nature’s splendor, the largest and most famous Indian effigy mound in North America awaits.
+Serpent Mound in Peebles, Ohio: Filled with mystery and surrounded by nature’s splendor, the largest and most famous Indian effigy mound in North America awaits.
 Serpent Mound is one of the oldest unsolved mysteries challenging scientists to unravel the mystique of the winding earthen snake some 1,300 feet long, 25 feet wide, 5 feet high and more than 1,000 years old.

 Who built this fascinating earthwork, when and why?
 These questions have plagued scientists for more than a century.